Rhodes-CS-Department/comp241-sp23/project1/index.md

 Welcome to SquareWorld!
 In this project you will brush up on your Java skills to explore a world filled with animals.

-You may use any editor you'd like.
-I recommend IntelliJ IDEA.
+## General Guidelines

+For most projects in this course, you will be given starter code, and you will be asked to modify certain files.
+Here are a few important guidelines:

+- You should only edit the files that you will end up submitting at the end of the project.
+(So for this project, you should only edit `SquareBug.java`, `MazeWorld.java`, and `Mouse.java`.)
+- You should not use any libraries other than the Java standard library.
+(For example, if you learned to use the StdOut library in COMP142, you should not use this library in this course.
+For example, instead of writing `StdOut.println()`, you should use `System.out.println()`.)

+You may use any code editor you like.
+I recommend IntelliJ, but other good editors include VSCode, vim, or emacs.
+You should also check that you are using a relatively recent version of Java.
+The current version is Java 19; you will likely not notice any difference in this course as long as you are using Java 9 or later.

 ## Getting Started

+These instructions are specific to IntelliJ, but you may adapt them to any other code editor if you like.

 1. Download the starter code [here](code.zip).
-This zip file will unzip into a `src` folder.
-2. Make a new Intellij project.
-Then copy the contents of this `src` folder exactly into the `src` folder in the new project.
+2. Unzip the downloaded `code.zip` file, which should give you a `src` folder.
+3. Make a new IntelliJ project using `File > New > Project...`.
+In the "New Project" pop-up window, select "New Project" (not "Empty Project"), and make sure that the language is Java and the build system is IntelliJ.
+Pay attention to the project location you choose.
+4. Outside of IntelliJ, navigate to the location where your project was created.
+Replace the `src` folder there with the `src` folder you unzipped.
-3. There is a lot of code here, but most of it you can ignore.
-To verify everything is working correctly, find the `BugDemo.java` file and run it.
-You should see a window open.
+5. Return to IntelliJ, and you should see the `src` folder you unzipped.
+To verify everything is working correctly, open the `BugDemo.java` file and run it by pressing the green arrow next to the `main` function.
-4. Press the STEP button to watch the world unfold.
+6. You should see a window open.
+Press the STEP button to watch the world unfold.
 You can press the RUN button to watch it continuously.
 You can drag the slider to slow it down or speed it up.

 ## Understanding the code
 1. In SquareWorld, you design various objects that all reside in a large grid or board.
 Each time you press STEP, the world moves forward one time unit, and all the objects in the world may take some action.
 Actions may involve turning, moving, staying put, teleporting, disappearing, essentially anything they want.